Additional Service - Amber Valley Health

 We are thrilled to welcome back Dr Sabiha Mussa, some of you may already know Dr Mussa as she has previously worked with us.
 I am sure that you will join us in welcoming her back to the surgery.

-We also welcome Dr Olivia Hale, GP Registrar.
+We also welcome Dr Hannah Foster, GP Registrar, back to the practice.
 I am sure you will welcome her into the surgery.

 Thank you to everyone who participated in our Carers Survey at Somercotes.
 We have looked at the responses and feedback, and working with the Derbyshire Carers Association charity we have created a pioneering new scheme of in- surgery support for carers in the area.

 We now have a Carer Support Worker from Derbyshire Carers Association who comes to the surgery once monthly to run a clinic for Carers who would like to get some support or guidance with their caring role.
 If you are feeling over-whelmed or even if your coping fine, our support worker, can work with you to:

 - Access additional funding